On Overgrown Paths: Other languages

 The novel has been published in German, Italian, Spanish, Icelandic, Hungarian, Serbian (translated by Mirko Rumac; Beograd: LOM, 2011), Bosnian, French, Estonian and Ukrainian.
-The Bosnian translation was done by Munim Delalic, and it was published by Dobra knjiga d.o.o., Sarajevo, in 2014.
+The Bosnian translation was done by Munib Delalić, and it was published by Dobra knjiga d.o.o., Sarajevo, in 2014.

 Film adaptation

 The writing of this book is shown, in part, in the film Hamsun (1996), directed by Jan Troell.
 In the film, Hamsun is portrayed by Swedish actor Max von Sydow.